Table of contents

 9. Development of a new set of “tribes”

-As always, demographics will drive our property markets but increased high-density living, migration, multiculturalism and technological advancements are among the social changes that will lead to the development of a new set of “tribes”.
+As always, demographics will drive our property markets, but increased high-density living, migration, multiculturalism and technological advancements are among the social changes that will lead to the development of a new set of “tribes”.
 These will include:

-• Multigenerational clans - Continued multiculturalism and changing age demographics within the Australian population are tipped to increase the number of households that see children, parents and grandparents or living under the one roof.
+• Multigenerational clans - Continued multiculturalism and changing age demographics within the Australian population are tipped to increase the number of households that see children, parents and grandparents living under the one roof.

-• Homework tribes - It is possible that one in three people be employed on a freelance basis by 2030.
+• Homework tribes - It is possible that one in three people will be employed on a freelance basis by 2030.
 This trend emphasises the an increasing need for at home workspaces as well as more spaces for communal work.

 • Peter Pans - these are the Baby Boomers, many of whom will now be retired but want to live independently at home longer.
 They will not be looking for sea change, tree change or retirement villages, but will want to spend their golden years in the familiar locations, enabling them to continue enjoying their lives close to their families and friends.